-- 1. As a number of boys are on leave every weekend throughout the term, it is a strict requirement that requests for weekend leave must be with the Residential Manager no later than the Friday preceding the proposed weekend leave.
-The boys or parents must have signed out on Boardingware no later than 6:00 pm on the Wednesday preceding the weekend leave.
-Emails are accepted. - 2.
+- 1. As several boys are on leave every weekend throughout the term, it is a strict requirement that requests for weekend leave must be with the Residential Manager no later than the Thursday 8.15am preceding the proposed weekend leave.
+The boys or parents must have signed out on Boardingware no later than 8.15am on the Thursday preceding the weekend leave. - 2.
 Requests for leave must be clear.
 If your son is going to stay with friends or relatives, it is requested that the name, address and telephone number of the weekend host is stated. - 3.
 Leave is normally expected to begin after the finish of the school day at 3.20 pm - 4.
 If your son is going to stay at a home other than his own, contact from the hosting parents is also required. - 5.
 It is also helpful if a list of regular families, other than the parents/guardians, that you permit your son to stay with, is given to the Director of Boarding/ Residential Manager at the beginning of the year. - 6.
 Boys are not permitted to stay overnight with young hosts where there is not parental permission. - 7.
 The Director of Boarding/ Residential Manger of the hostel cannot give permission for leave during school time.
 This must be negotiated with the Rector and applied for in writing.